-I when the fundamental right, as embod-ied in the nation's Bill of Rights and the Canadian Charter of Rights and Freedoms, to have access to all expressions of knowledge, creativity and intellectual activity, and to express their thoughts publicly.
-This right to intellectual freedom, under the law, is essential to the health and development of Canadian society.
+Lipersons in Canada have the fundamental right, as embodied in the nation's Bill of Rights and the Canadian Charter of Rights and Freedoms, to have access to all expressions of knowledge, creativity and intellectual activity, and to express their thoughts publicly.
+This right to intellectual freedom, under the law, is essential to the health and development of Canadian

-Libraries have a basic responsibility for the development and maintenance of intellectual freedom.
-2017
+-Libraries have a basic responsibility for the development and maintenance of intellectual freedom.